mharis01862/Meta_Analysis_Genomewide_In_silico_studies/README.md

 - Figure-generation scripts used to produce the visual summaries in the study
 - Rendered figure files and figure source documents
-- A local large-language-model extraction pipeline for structured paper metadata extraction
+- A local PDF Data extraction pipeline for structured paper metadata extraction
 - Project-level documentation for reproducing the code-side workflow once data access is granted

 ## What is not included